LuckPerms/LuckPermsWeb/README.md

 LuckPermsWeb/installer/install.sh
 ```

-Answer the question and it will install all missing prerequisites and and the editor itself.
+Answer the questions and it will install all missing prerequisites and the editor itself.

 #### Update
 Just update the repo and run the install script again: